Enso Machiya

 2 full beds, tatami seating area, view of main garden

-Kyomachiya are traditional townhouses that have been an integral part of Kyoto’s architectural soul for centuries.
+Kyo machiya are traditional townhouses that have been an integral part of Kyoto’s architectural soul

 Hotel diagram

-Enso Machiya is perfect for any occasion.
-Our experienced event staff will work with you to ensure that every detail is taken care of. traditional townhouse kyoto
+Enso Machiya is the ideal Japanese accommodation for any occasion.
+Our experienced event staff will collaborate with you to ensure that every detail is taken care of, making it a perfect choice among Kyoto boutique hotels and traditional machiya townhouses.

 Learn more about Kamigyo Ward